 Oasis burst onto the scene in 1994 and were destined for greatness straight away with their attitude, charisma and relatability.

-The band is known for their anthemic rock songs, inspired by bands like The Beatles and The Rolling Stones.
+The band is known for their classic Britpop songs, inspired by bands like The Beatles and The Rolling Stones.
 Noel Gallagher’s unmatched songwriting prowess and Liam’s iconic raspy voice shot them to global superstardom as one of the most influential bands of their time.

 The ‘Supersonic’ singers' popularity peaked in 1996 when they played their legendary performances at Knebworth Park in front of 250,000 people.
 Over 2 million people applied for tickets, meaning they could have sold out 16 nights at the iconic venue.